Uniqueness of the $\Phi^4_3$ measures on closed Riemannian $3$-manifolds: Introduction

 \ssk

 \begin{thm} The semigroup on $C^{-1/2-\epsilon}(M)$ generated by the dynamics \eqref{EqPhi43SPDE} has a unique invariant probability measure. \end{thm}

 \ssk

 The change of variable $(u\mapsto v)$ from \eqref{EqPhi43SPDE} to \eqref{EqJPFormulationSynthetic} is explicit: Adding for instance a (possibly random adapted) drift $h$ in the dynamics of $u$ adds an explicit $h$-dependent drift in the dynamics of $v$.
 We use Equation \eqref{EqJPFormulationSynthetic} as a convenient description of the Markovian dynamics of $u$ to construct a coupling by change of measure between two solutions of Equation \eqref{EqPhi43SPDE} started from two arbitrary initial conditions in the state space.
 We obtain some explicit control on the probability of a successful coupling that is independent of the pair of initial conditions.
 This allows us to infer the uniqueness of an invariant probability measure for the dynamics generated by \eqref{EqPhi43SPDE}.
 To run this approach we need to strengthen the $L^p$ coming down from infinity result proved in \cite{BDFT} into an $L^\infty$ coming down result for the solution $v$ to Equation \eqref{EqJPFormulationSynthetic}.
 This is what Section \ref{SectionLinftyComingDown} is about.
 We adapt there to our setting Moinat \& Weber' seminal approach \cite{MoinatWeber} to the coming down phenomenon.
 This kind of control is actually needed not only for $v$ but also for the solution $v_\ell$ of an equation similar to Equation \eqref{EqPhi43SPDE}, with an additional drift that depends on a real parameter $\ell$.
 Section \ref{SectionVariationTheme} deals with that perturbed equation.
 As a matter of fact it turns out to be necessary to also have a quantitative control on the sizes of $v(t)$ and $v_\ell(t)$ in stronger norms, not just $L^\infty$; such controls are provided in Section \ref{SubsectionControlNorm32} and Section \ref{SectionVariationTheme}.
 Equipped with the quantitative estimates proved in these sections we construct in Section \ref{SectionUniqueness} a coupling by change of measure that leads to a proof of uniqueness of an invariant measure for the semigroup generated by \eqref{EqPhi43SPDE}.
 As a by-product of our analysis we prove in Section \ref{SubsectionStrongFeller} a Harnack-type inequality for the semigroup that provides a short proof that this semigroup has the strong Feller property.
-A reader interested only in the uniqueness result can skip Section \ref{SectionLinftyComingDown} and Section \ref{SubsectionControlNorm32}, look at Theorem \ref{ThmVariationOnTheme} in Section \ref{SectionVariationTheme} and read Section \ref{SectionUniqueness}.

 \ssk